UWA-Robotics-Club/self-balancing-robot/site/docs/designing_the_chassis.md

 {:toc}
 </details>

-- short intro
-- some tips? - use call outs

 ## CAD Software
 CAD (or Computer-Aided Design) software, such as Fusion 360 or SolidWorks, allows us to create 3D models which can then be manufactured.
 For the self-balancing robot, we will be using Fusion 360 to design the chassis.